Doran-Penner/jj-review/README.md

 This is a very quick, dirty, and hacky way to do code review.
 (Currently more of a proof-of-concept than anything else.)
 No pushing directly to main --- instead, create a "proposed commit" with `./create-mr.sh` that out for review.
 (For example, your feature branch will have some changes on it, then the tip will be a merge of main and feat.)
 That top commit will just have conflict resolution and a descriptiion of the overall change you want to add.
-Feedback is WIP.
+Feedback on changes is WIP.

 As I do this more, I'm learning the pain points!
 For example, merging and pulling is annoying.
 Things I want:
 - standard review bookmark name, e.g. `review/merge/xyz/v1`